Stono/morm/README.md

 See the tests for currently implemented stuff.

 ## Examples
-Insert a bunch of rows into a table.
-This will do it as a single insert statement rather than a single row by row, which is nice.
+Insert a row into a table:
 ```javascript
 var config = {
   user: 'example_user',